caseywatts/caseywatts.github.io/_posts/2018-12-21-debugging-your-brain-3.md

 We'll cover seven concrete techniques to help you better process experiences.
 Four of them involve processing your own experiences.
 Three others involve processing others' experiences, which also help you with the skills involved in processing your own.

 ## Rumination

-When procesing thoughts and feelings, there is a risk of accidentally ruminating instead of effectively processing them.
+When processing thoughts and feelings, there is a risk of accidentally ruminating instead of effectively processing them.

 Rumination is when you focus on the causes and consequences of something, instead of solutions.
 If you are too fixated on the negative, it may cause a downward spiral and make you feel even worse.
 If you notice yourself ruminating, you may want to take a break and try again later.
-If you're not careful, you could accidentally reinforce maladaptive thought pattens.
+If you're not careful, you could accidentally reinforce maladaptive thought patterns.

 With practice, you can develop techniques to effectively process experiences instead of ruminating on them.
 One technique is accepting inputs as things you cannot change.
 Another is identifying maladaptive thought patterns, and we'll cover those in the next section.

 ## Automatic Inputs as Data

 All of these techniques have one main overarching theme: "accept automatic thoughts and automatic emotions as inputs".
 In the moment in which you experience an emotion, that emotion is already outside of your control and influence.
 In the systems model we described earlier (input, process, output), "you" are your conscious mind processing the experience, and these "automatic emotions" are inputs to your system.
 If you can accept automatic inputs as data, that will help you process them more fully.
 If you accidentally fixate on and judge these automatic inputs, that can be very counterproductive.

 It can take a lot of practice and training to accept emotions as input.
 It will get easier with time and repetition.
 If you want to practice this deliberately, you might consider a meditation practice.
 Many meditation practices actively focus on observing thoughts and emotions non-judgmentally.

 ## Processing Your Own Experiences

 ### Talk with a friend

-Talking through an experienc with a close friend is one of the most powerful processing techniques.
+Talking through an experience with a close friend is one of the most powerful processing techniques.
 This is also my personal favorite.
 Not only is it helpful for processing the experience, but it is also a bonding opportunity for the relationship.

 You have to put your thoughts and feelings into concrete words in order to communicate them to another person.
 If your friend can accurately reflect back to you what you're saying, that helps you be more confident that you are understandable.
 This confidence can help you feel more settled about that part of the experience.
 This can help you move on to processing other parts of the experience.